Official Historian of Puerto Rico: History

 Pursuant to a law approved on March 12, 1903 "An Act for the Approval and Conservation of Certain Historical Data of Puerto Rico", the Puerto Rico Legislature created the Office of the Official Historian of Puerto Rico (Oficina del Historiador Oficial de Puerto Rico).

 The historians who held the position during the early decades of the 20th century included Francisco Mariano Quiñones, Salvador Brau y Asencio, Dr. Cayetano Coll y Toste, Mariano Abril and Adolfo de Hostos.
 The office remained vacant until 1993, when then Sen. Kenneth McClintock authored a measure to reestablish the office.
 Upon its approval, Senate President Roberto Rexach Benítez and House Speaker Zaida Hernández Torres appointed Dr. Pilar Barbosa as the first Official Historian in the office's "modern era".
-The first female to hold the job, she held it until her death in 1997.
-At that time, Senate President Charlie Rodríguez and House Speaker Edison Misla Aldarondo appointed Dr. Luis González Valet.
+The first woman to hold the job, she held it until her death in 1997.
+At that time, Senate President Charlie Rodríguez and House Speaker Edison Misla Aldarondo appointed Dr. Luis González Vale.